Quinton Dunbar will start Seahawks career at right cornerback, says ‘sky is the limit’

 Last season was his best yet, with Pro Football Focus ranking him only behind Sherman, noting that he allowed just 29 of 52 passes into his coverage area to be completed, breaking up four and picking off four others.

 “I’m excited about this guy,’’ Carroll said last month.
-“He’s a playmaker and we need depth at corner and we need to cover people up and we need to be able to match up really well; continue to do that. … makes us that much more competitive and hopefully just adds to this coverage that we need to play the kind of ball we want to play.”
+“He’s a playmaker and we need depth at corner and we need to cover people up and we need to be able to match up really well, continue to do that. … Makes us that much more competitive and hopefully just adds to this coverage that we need to play the kind of ball we want to play.”

 Like the rest of the new Seahawks, he’s had to wait longer than expected to really get acquainted with his new team and coaches, resigned for now to virtual meetings.